Home > Installing Elite Wall Paneled Wainscoting

 3. Calculate spacing between wainscoting stiles (calculator)

-4. Install stiles with bottom ends sitting on top of base rail.
+4. Install stiles with bottom ends sitting on top of the base rail.

 5. Anchor top rail and cap to the wall, sitting it on top of the stiles.